Alexander (soundtrack)

 Alexander is the original film score of the film Alexander (2004), scored by Greek electronic composer Vangelis.
 It received the Public Choice Award at the 2005 World Soundtrack Academy.

 Overview

 The film, directed by Oliver Stone, portrays the life of Alexander the Great in an epic style that is also reflected in the score.
-Alexander was a king (basileus) of the ancient Greek kingdom of Macedon who expanded the Hellenistic civilization with his conquests on the 4th Century BC; Vangelis, himself a Greek, was already famous for his scores to Chariots of Fire, Blade Runner and Conquest of Paradise.
+Alexander was a king (basileus) of the ancient Greek kingdom of Macedon who expanded the Hellenic civilisation with his conquests on the 4th Century BC; Vangelis, himself a Greek, was already famous for his scores to Chariots of Fire, Blade Runner and Conquest of Paradise.
 He was directly approached by Stone.